 Gary (Mr. Munday

 ) facilitates musical instrument teaching (guitar, bass, ukulele, percussion) and also organises marketing and press enquiries for the performing arts school.
-He studied at the BRIT school (London) in music and then an additional course in business.
-After obtaining a degree with emphasis on the sociology of music, he went on to obtain Qualified Teacher Status in Winchester.
+He studied at the BRIT school (London) in music and after obtaining a degree with emphasis on the sociology of music, he went on to obtain Qualified Teacher Status in Winchester.
+Gary taught in the Primary Classroom for over 5 years before returning to his passion for music teaching.
 He is the founder and caller of Swan Samba

 Miss Victoria is the singing teacher for Roynon Performing Arts.
 She trained at Trinity College of Music and The Guildhall School of Music and Drama and is also an Accredited Singing Teacher for Vocal Process.
 As a performer, Victoria has gigged around the country and internationally in both the classical and musical theatre repertoire as well as being a session singer and featured artist on various pop tracks.
 Victoria is also an award winning director of musicals and ran a highly successful Level 3 course in Musical Theatre at HSDC for seventeen years, helping students to achieve places at prestigious dance and drama conservatoires.
 Former students of this course are currently performing across the world on cruise ships and in the West End in lead and ensemble roles in Waitress, Dear Evan Hansen, Kinky Boots as well as directing Mary Poppins, Matilda and Soho Cinders.
 Victoria is an Associate Lecturer at Winchester University and the University of Chichester working as a vocal coach on the MT and Acting courses.